 – Artwork created by local a youth group that relates to their urban greenspace and its wildflowers

 – A celebration event to open a ‘woodland wildflower trail’ at Toryglen’s community woodland

-More information and exciting news will be up and running soon on the Grow Wild webpage and the Urban Roots webpage.
+More information and exciting news will be up and running soon on the Urban Roots webpage.
 Why not check back with them on the web, or send them an email or join them on facebook or twitter to see how you can get involved in creating, learning about, and enjoying woodland meadows in Glasgow?!